 Traffic isn’t the only headache Los Angeles drivers have to deal with.
-Even the best car insurance rates in Los Angeles are higher than any other California city.
+Even the best car insurance rates near me in Los Angeles is higher than any other California city.
 Plus LA ranks 195th on Allstate’s 2019 Best Drivers report on the top 200 US cities, which is not great.

 Huge cities with bad drivers mean big-time dollar signs for insurance companies.
 Therefore, shopping around for the best cheap car insurance in Los Angeles California is critical for city dwellers.
 Doing an hour of work collecting quotes could save you hundreds of dollars each year.
 Or, if you live in one of LA’s most expensive zip codes, it may save you thousands annually.